andresebr/kumodd/README.md

 Note: Kumodd removes the 'thumbnailLink' attribute because 'thumbnailLink' changes each time the metadata is retrieved from Google Drive, even if nothing else has changed.
-When 'thumbnailLink' is excluded, the metadata should be reproducible (identical each time) if the file has not changed.
+When 'thumbnailLink' is excluded, the metadata is reproducible (identical each time) if the file has not changed.
 This allows comparison of the MD5 digest to detect changes in metadata between newly retrieved and previously retrieved metadata.
 It also allows more time efficient review of changes using 'diff'.

 Metadata names are translated to CSV column titles, as shown below in config/config.yml.
 If a title is not defined there, the metadata name is used